- Faculty & Staff

 Kristin Longhouse is a teacher, educational consultant and owner of KDL Associates.
 With over 15 years experience in the classroom and in staff development, Mrs. Longhouse conducts teacher training across Western New York.
 After spending many years in both the Fourth and Second Grades, Mrs. Longhouse is currently a Kindergarten teacher in the Lancaster Central School District.
 As staff development specialists, Mrs. Longhouse and her staff focus on current trends and best practices in education.
 KDL Associates provides staff development to local school districts, teacher centers and universities on topics ranging from Instructional Technology, Effective Questioning Strategies, Writer's Workshop, Behavior Strategies for students with Special Needs to Poetry Instruction.
 Kristin's favorite offerings are Mentoring and New Teacher Training which lend perfectly to her work with Project Mast2er.

-Barbara Mallette, Professor Emeritus, SUNY Fredonia
+Barbara Mallette, Professor Emeritus, State University of New York at Fredonia

 Effective Instructional Strategies for English Language Learners